Managing Indigenous relationships – Native Title and cultural heritage law

 What we will cover

-Examination of the workings of the Native Title Act, with particular focus on native title clearance for development activities, including:
+Examination of the Native Title Act 1993 (Cth), with particular focus on Native Title compliance for development activities, including:

 Cultural heritage

-Legal obligations to avoid harm to Indigenous cultural heritage
+Legal obligations to avoid harm to First Nations cultural heritage,

 Penalties and enforcement.